 AX-Lightness's carbon clincher road rims are generously sized with an 18mm internal width.
 They're also tubeless-compatible

-AX-Lightness also continues its incredible Vial Evo carbon fibre road frame with claimed weights between 660g and 720g depending on size (although the one on display was only 650g).
+AX-Lightness also continues its incredible Vial Evo carbon fiber road frame with claimed weights between 660g and 720g depending on size (although the one on display was only 650g).
 Efficiency of material is the name of the game here, with mostly round or modified oval cross-sections, relatively large tube diameters, and smooth transitions throughout.

 Like the rims, AX-Lightness builds the Vial Evo in its German factory and the raw finish leaves nothing to hide.
 That said, the frame design may be form-follows-function but it's awfully nice to look at nonetheless.

-650g of carbon fibre goodness
+650g of carbon fiber goodness